wdonadelli/PSWrequest/index.md

 ### `delete($table, $data, $where)`

-This method is a shortcut and works similar to the `update` method.
+This method is a shortcut and its operation is similar to the `update` method, however it aims to delete information in the database.

 ```php
 $myData = Array(